 4+1 Bachelor of Science (B.S.)/Master of Public Health (M.P.H.)
 Degree Program

-The Department of Public Health offers a 4+1 Bachelor of Science/Master of Public Health (B.S./M.P.H.) degree program with a concentration in Community Health Education to eligible undergraduates.
+The Public Health Sciences degree program offers a 4+1 Bachelor of Science/Master of Public Health (B.S./M.P.H.) degree program with a concentration in Community Health Education to eligible undergraduates.
 The program is rigorous and demanding and is designed to offer high achieving undergraduate students a quick path to a terminal graduate degree.
 Students graduating from the program will have both a B.S. and an M.P.H. degree, for a total of 162 credits.

 • Students interested in the 4+1 apply at the end of their second year of undergraduate study (63-credit minimum).